 - The largest Irish Lottery jackpot won was worth €18,963,441 and was won by a syndicate of 16 players who all worked at a concrete plant in County Carlow.

-- Ireland is responsible for a lot of inventions such as Colour photography, Whiskey Distilling, Ejector Seat, Guided Missile, Guinness, Hypodermic Syringe, Modern Tractor, Tank, TransAtlantic Calls, Flavoured Crisps, Portable defibrillator, Rubber-soled shoes.
+- Ireland is responsible for many inventions such as Colour photography, Whiskey Distilling, Ejector Seat, Guided Missile, Guinness, Hypodermic Syringe, Modern Tractor, Tank, TransAtlantic Calls, Flavoured Crisps, Portable defibrillator, and Rubber-soled shoes.

 - Founded in 1745, the Rotunda Hospital in Dublin is the world’s oldest continuously operating maternity hospital.

 - Blarney is celebrated the world over for a stone on the parapet that is said to endow whoever kisses it with the eternal gift of eloquence – the ‘Gift of the Gab.’

 - Irish Wolfhounds are the tallest dog breed in the world.

-- The official World’s Shortest St. Patrick’s Day Parade route is only the 98 feet long.
+- The official World’s Shortest St. Patrick’s Day Parade route is only 98 feet long.
 It is in Hot Springs, Arkansas.

-- Until the 1970s, Irish law prohibited pubs opening on March 17 as a mark of respect for this religious day.
+- Until the 1970s, Irish law prohibited pubs from opening on March 17 as a mark of respect for this religious day.

-- Gay marriage has been legal in Ireland since 2015.
+- Same-sex marriage has been legal in Ireland since 2015.